sgibson47/find-some-fun/To-Do.md

     [X] with IP address
 [X] use location in search

+--
+[] add alert when search returns 0 results -- right now it looks like nothing happens

 3) (only if 2 has happened) add map of results with flags at each venue location; pop ups on each flag moving list of events to that event's component
 [] install leaflet
 [] import css from nodemodule to index.js